payalbhosale12/Hr_attrition_prediction/README.md

-# 🧑‍💼 HR Attrition Prediction using Logistic Regression
+# 📊 Customer Churn Prediction using Machine Learning

 ## 📌 Project Overview

-This project aims to predict employee attrition using a logistic regression model.
-By analyzing various HR-related factors such as job role, salary, years at the company, and work environment, the goal is to identify patterns that influence whether an employee is likely to stay or leave.
+This project aims to predict whether a customer will **stay or leave (churn)** using a machine learning model.
+By analyzing various customer-related factors such as services used, billing details, and demographic information, the model identifies patterns that influence customer retention.

-This analysis helps HR departments take proactive steps to improve employee satisfaction and reduce turnover.
+This helps businesses take proactive actions to improve customer satisfaction and reduce churn.

 ---